 Winners of those will qualify for the global finals in Dubai, which feature $200,000, $100,000 and $50,000 prizes for first, second and third placed teams.
 Tencent Games said that partaking in the Global Finals of PUBG Mobile Star Challenge and making the all-star team earns you a chance to "represent the tournaments and get global exposure".

 All in all, the PUBG Mobile's tournament in no way suggests we're talking about mobile gaming, showing a clear intent by Tencent to nurture the esports spirit of their mobile iteration of PlayerUnknown's Battlegrounds.
-It also shows why PUBG Mobile is gaining in popularity, unlike its big brother.
+It also shows why PUBG Mobile in popularity, unlike its big brother.